 Hemp, Hemp, Hemp!
 It is crazy just how quickly industrial hemp is spreading throughout the world.
 Not only is the growth of industrial hemp enhancing the discussion of marijuana legalization, but it has the potential to alter hundreds of ancillary sectors.
 From construction materials to new clothing designs, hemp will soon become the number one manufacturing material in the world.

 While hemp clothing is nothing new to the market, hemp plastics are spurring significant discussions across the world.
 In particular, hemp straws are something many consumers are intrigued by for a variety of reasons.
-Regardless of the product, hemp plastics could be the long-term solution to fixing the addiction our society has to petroleum-based plastic .
+Regardless of the product, hemp plastics could be the long-term solution to fixing the addiction our society has to petroleum-based plastics.

 The World Wide Plastic Problem